yalibian/CrowdSPIRE/docs/devlog.md

     * INIT SEARCH FUNCTION
         When clicking search at menu bar, or typing "Command + f", pop out a dialog for searching, which could link which nodes, or other terms.

+    * For Data Model
+        At first, we made default 1.